 Tarahumara boas are without a doubt in my top two of favorite snakes to keep and breed.
 They have great temperament, a compact size, and a beautiful pattern rich with pink and mocha tones.
-I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa constrictor.
+I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa sigma.
 I will work with these boas until my end; I am absolutely in love with them.

 Tarahumara boas are found in the high elevations of the Sierra Tarahumara which lie in the northern states of Chihuahua and Sonora Mexico.
 Their habitat is sometimes referred to as “Sky Islands” which is usually fairly high in elevation (4000 ft) Tarahumara boas have the ability to tolerate some cooler temperatures unlike some of their Central and South American cousins.
 The boas have a dark arrow on the head that is pointed to the front, and they tend to have a busy pattern with black to brown coloration with mocha mixed in.
 They have grey and pink background colors that tend to lighten in the evening and night and darken during the day.
 See the included photos.